Jane Austen in popular culture: British identity and politics

 However, Irvine has cautioned against seeing all of the Austen films as carrying a conservative message Citing the Marxist historian Raphael Samuel, Irvine argued that Britain's heritage belongs to everyone and the memory of the past is used by disadvantaged groups just as much by advantaged groups to construct an "usable" version of British history.
 For instance, many of the Austen films are seen as offering a feminist critique of patriarchy in the Regency period.
-The leftist historian Edward Neill praised the 1996 television version of Emma released on ITV as superior to the film version of Emma released by Miramax that same year.
-Neill pointed out that in the Hollywood version of Emma there are no servants while there are vast armies of servants in the background in the ITV version, many of them performing patently absurd tasks.
-Likewise, Neill noted that the poor are nowhere to be seen in the Hollywood version of Emma while in the ITV version there are all sorts of starving people in the background Another critic Roger Sales noted that "frequent women in windows imaginary" suggested that the country estates of the gentry and aristocracy were in fact "genteel prisons" for women, which Irvine argued was inconsistent with the claim that the Austen films were a conservative fantasy of a lost idyll of an ordered society.
+The leftist historian Edward Neill praised the Diarmuid Lawrence's 1996 television adaptation of Emma as superior to McGrath's theatrical adaptation, released that same year.
+Neill pointed out that McGrath's Emma lacks servants, while there many servants in the background of Lawrence's version, many of them performing absurd tasks.
+Likewise, Neill noted that the poor are nowhere to be seen in McGrath's Emma, while MacGrath's film frequently shows poor people in the background.
+Another critic, Roger Sales, noted that "frequent women in windows imaginary" suggested that the country estates of the gentry and aristocracy were in fact "genteel prisons" for women, which Irvine argued was inconsistent with the claim that the Austen films were a conservative fantasy of a lost idyll of an ordered society.
 The 1999 film adaptation of Mansfield Park by the Canadian director Patricia Rozema gave Fanny Price (Frances O'Connor) dialogue from some of Austen's especially acerbic letters, which attacked Sir Thomas Bertram as a "tyrant" for owning slaves on his estate in Antigua and added in a quasi-lesbian scene not in the book where Mary Crawford waxes eloquent to Price about how only women can really understand the pleasures that their bodies can produce, which seems to be Crawford's way of trying to seduce Price.
-Irvine praised Rozema's version of Mansfield Park as a way that adaptions of Austen can be used to offer a critical picture of Regency society in regards to the fact that the majority of the power in society was concentrated in the hands of rich, Christian men to the disadvantage of historically marginalized groups.
+Irvine praised Rozema's version of Mansfield Park as offering a critical picture of power imbalances and economic inequality in Regency society.